Aider-AI/aider/aider/website/docs/config/aider_conf.md

 ## Use claude-3-5-sonnet-20241022 model for the main chat
 #sonnet: false

+## Use claude-3-5-haiku-20241022 model for the main chat
+#haiku: false

 ## Use gpt-4-0613 model for the main chat
 #4: false